stevehamilton/javascripty-challenge/README.md

 1. Parse some entered JSON to a Backbone collection
 1. Allow the user to edit models in the collection, if desired
-1. Allow the user to go back to beginning of workflow and re-parse entered JSON
+1. Allow the user to go back to beginning of workflow and re-parse the entered JSON
 1. Allow the user to go back and forth between steps in the workflow

 It contains a few challenging problems (nonlinear workflows, nested views, state-maintenance, etc.), but shouldn't take much longer than a day to complete.
 The finalized product does not need to look good; we're going for function rather than presentation.